gene1wood/birch-girder/README.md

 Birch Girder subscribed to GitHub Webhook SNS Topic  : arn:aws:sns:us-west-2:012345678901:GithubWebhookTopic:01234567-89ab-cdef-0123-456789abcdef
 ```

+### Setup hook.io

+Now that Birch Girder is setup, you'll next want to setup email recipients and
+GitHub repositories but before you do so you need to setup your hook.io account.

+hook.io enables you to integrate your GitHub repositories with AWS SNS (and is
+necessary now that GitHub [has retired GitHub Services](https://developer.github.com/changes/2018-04-25-github-services-deprecation/))

+1. [Create a hook.io account](https://hook.io/login) either by logging in with
+   GitHub or with email address.
+2. [Create an API key](https://hook.io/keys#generate-keys) that we'll use to
+   setup hook.io
+   * Name : birch-girder-access-key (or whatever you want)
+   * Roles : Check `Select None` then scroll all the way down
+   * Custom Roles : In the text box paste in

+         hook::update,hook::create,env::read,env::write,keys::checkAccess
+   * Click `Add Key`
+3. At the bottom of the page in the `Your API Keys` section, find your api key
+   in the `hook_private_key` field, and copy and paste it into your
+   `config.yaml` in a `hook_io_api_key` line.
+You can add it anywhere you like
+   in the file.
+It would look something like this

+       provider_name: Example Corporation
+       github_username: Octocat
+       hook_io_api_key: 12345678-90ab-cdef-1234-567890123456

 ## Add recipients

-Now that Birch Girder is setup, you'll want to configure email recipients and
+Now you're ready to configure email recipients and associate them with GitHub
+repositories.

-associate them with GitHub repositories.
-This is done by adding recipients to
-your `config.yaml` file.
+This is done by adding recipients to your `config.yaml` file.

 ```yaml
 recipient_list: